wirecardBrasil/moip-sdk-java-le/README.md

 Client client = new Client(Client.PRODUCTION, auth);
 ```

+> :bulb: Before going to production, you need to request homologation of your application [here](https://dev.moip.com.br/page/homologacao-api-v2).

 #### 1.3 Instantiate API
 To complete the setup, you have to create an API instance, passing the client (previously settled) as argument.